rowanmoul/ArchSecureDualBoot/README.md

 ```
 # cryptsetup luksAddKey /dev/sda5 passphrase.bin
 ```
 This command is pretty self explanitory.
+The first positional argument is our LUKS device, and the second is a file containing the passphrase to add.
 It will prompt you for your previous passphrase before adding the new key in keyslot 2 (A LUKS device can have up to 10 passphrases).

-#### Create a flexible policy
+### Create a policy to seal the passphrase with
-Before we seal this new passphrase into the TPM under our primary key, we need to create a policy to seal it with, so that it can only be accessed if the policy is satisfied.
+Before we seal this new passphrase into a TPM object under our primary key, we need to create a policy to seal it with, so that it can only be accessed if the policy is satisfied.
 Normally such a policy would involve the values of PCRs that are known to contain measurements of a trusted boot configuration (such as the new arch install we just created), however PCR values are inherently brittle.
-Whenver you update your bootloader, kernel, or BIOS, the PCR values will change.
+Whenver you update your bootloader, kernel, BIOS or other values that get measured, the PCR values will change.
 We would then have to re-seal the passphrase because an object's policy is immutable after it is created.
-To mitigate this issue, there is a special kind of policy that we can seal our pasphrase with called a wildcard policy.
+To mitigate this issue, there is a special kind of policy that we can seal our pasphrase with that is coloquially referred to as a "wildcard policy".
 This is a policy that can only be satisfied by another policy that has been signed by an authorization key (and that policy must also be satisfied however it requires).
-This second policy is passed in at the time the sealing object is to be used (when our passphrase is to be unsealed and used to unlock the disk),
+This second policy is passed in at the time the object with the wildcard policy is to be used (when our passphrase is to be unsealed and used to unlock the disk),

+#### Create a policy signing key for the policy

+#### Store the policy signing key and it's authorization key in the TPM

-Create Wilcard Policy for sealing object:
+#### Create Wilcard Policy with the authoriztion key
 ```
-# tpm2_create
-# tpm2_startauthsession --policy-session -g sha256 -c pkcontext.ctx -S policysession.plss
+# tpm2_startauthsession --policy-session -g sha256 -c pkcontext.ctx -S sealpolicy.session

 ```
-#### Seal the LUKS passphrase with a new sealing object under the primary key
+### Seal the LUKS passphrase with a new sealing object under the primary key
 Create a sealing object under the new primary key.
 ```
 tpm2_create --parent-context=somecontextfilepath --parent-auth=someprivatekey --hash-algorithm=sha256 --key-algorithm=rsa --attributes=someattributes --sealing-input=passphrase.bin --policy=awildcardpolicyfile --key-context=somekeycontextfilepath